Devils River State Natural Area

 Things to Do

-Devils River State Natural Area offers a wilderness experience, on the river and on land.
-Be prepared to pack in all supplies and water, and pack out all trash.
+Devils River State Natural Area offers wilderness experiences on the river and on land.
+Be prepared to pack in all supplies (including water) and pack out all trash.

-Reservations are highly recommended.
-To guarantee entrance, you can reserve passes online, or by calling the customer service center, before you visit.
+Reservations are required.
+Reserve passes online or by calling the customer service center before you visit.

 On the river

-You can go swimming, fishing and paddling in the river.
-Note: It’s a one-mile hike from the parking lot to the river.
+Note: It’s a 1/3-mile hike from the parking lot to the river at the Del Norte Unit.
 You’ll need to carry all your gear, so pack lightly!

 Paddling

-Paddling the wild and scenic river can be strenuous.
+Paddling this wild and scenic river can be strenuous.
 Only experienced paddlers with at least three days of supplies should attempt extended down-river trips.

-Visit Preparing for a Devils River Trip if you are planning to paddle outside the natural area’s boundaries.
+Visit Preparing for a Devils River Trip if you are planning to paddle outside the natural area’s .

 You must have a Devils River Access Permit (DRAP) if you plan to access the Devils River State Natural Area or our paddler camps on an extended paddling trip.
 The DRAP costs $10.
 Read more about the Devils River Access Permit.